-- 8. Once you have an initial draft, read it to someone who is not a lawyer (friend or family member) to gauge whether the arguments are logical, clear, and persuasive.
+- 9. Once you have an initial draft, read it to someone who is not a lawyer (friend or family member) to gauge whether the arguments are logical, clear, and persuasive.
 Then go back through it to assure seamlessness of the team's reasoning and writing effort.
 Sharply edit the entire brief for consistency, clarity, conciseness, allegiance to fact, and understanding of the law and its implications.
 Inconsistency of legal argument is a common fault.
 Don't invoke a legal principle for one issue and then take the opposite legal position on another.
 Don't be repetitive.
 Resist the urge to quote excessively and to over-argue an issue, especially when arguing in the alternative.
 Keep your writing simple and non-wordy.
 As Strunk and White wrote in The Elements of Style, "vigorous writing is concise...this requires not that the writer make all his sentences short, or that he avoid all detail and treat his subjects only in outline, but that every word tell."
 If your sentence can be interpreted in more than one way, rewrite it until it can be understood only as you intend.
 Jessup judges are amused by sentences that are ridiculous in or out of context.
 That does not help the teams.
 Review your drafts critically.
 Proofread!
 Proofread!
-One proofreader and one proofreading are simply not enough. - 9.
-Layout An obvious factor for a well-written memorial is its layout.
-Jessup Rule 5.5a lists the eight required parts of a memorial.
-Jessup Rule 5.6 sets out the information to be included on the cover page.
+One proofreader and one proofreading are simply not enough. - 10.
+Layout.
+An obvious factor for a well-written memorial is its layout.
+Paragraph 6.6 of the Rules lists the eight required parts of a memorial.
+Paragraph 6.7 of the Rules sets out the information to be included on the cover page.
 The document should look professional, well arranged, without typographical errors, misspellings, or redundant spaces between words, headings or text.
 Computer spell-check programs may be helpful, but sometimes introduce errors.
 Again: Proofread!

-Since word count is limited for certain sections of the memorial (Jessup Rule 5.12), avoid the temptation to leave out spaces between words to reduce word count.
+Since word count is limited for certain sections of the memorial (Subparagraph 6.12 of the Rules), avoid the temptation to leave out spaces between words to reduce word count.
 Manipulation of the word count is prohibited in the Rules.
 A team that omits spaces between words or abbreviations in citations where a space would normally occur using standard citation formats will be subject to penalties.

-10. Be original and creative.
+11. Be original and creative.
 Judges appreciate hearing innovative legal arguments that are well-reasoned.
 Don't plagiarize.
 Plagiarism is the act of appropriating the literary parts or sections of another's writing and passing them off as the product's of one's own mind.
-(Jessup Rule 11.2) Such manipulation is subject to penalty.
+(Subparagraph 11.2 of the Rules) Such manipulation is subject to penalty.
 Clarity, consistency, and originality are key.